felipejoribeiro/this-person-docs/README.md

 About the notes, there are three categories:

 - **Permanent notes**: are created by revising and synthesizing fleeting notes and literature notes.
-They are intended to be permanent and are the main source of knowledge.
+They are intended to be permanent and are the main source of knowledge;
 - **Literature notes**: notes that are taken from content that is not created by the author.
-It has references to the original content, and synthesis of the content.
+It has references to the original content, and synthesis of the content;
 - **Fleeting notes**: momentary notes that are not intended to be permanent.
 Authoral ideas, thoughts and reflections.

 Niklas says that the productivity of a knowledge worker is directly related to the amount of permanent notes that he produces per day.